liuyifan577/PCDP-Deblur/README.md

 ﻿# PCDP-Deblur

-**Processing-Condition Degradation Prior-Guided Deblurring for High-Speed Rotational Imaging of Involute Surfaces**
+**Processing-Condition Prior-Guided Restoration of Motion-Degraded Gear Surface in High-Speed Rotational Imaging**

-This repository currently serves as a pre-release project page for the research project on processing-condition-guided deblurring of high-speed rotational images of involute metallic surfaces.
+This repository currently serves as a pre-release project page for the processing-condition degradation prior-guided restoration method for degraded gear-surface images acquired under high-speed rotation.

 > Code, trained models, and dataset access will be released after the paper is accepted.